joaompinto/ProtoSSH/README.md

 - NetworkReadThread - which reads server data and sends it to stdout
 - KeyboardReadThread - which reads keyboard inputs and sends it to the ssh server

-The main thread blocks waiting for an item to be placed in the "TerminateQueue()", which happens when the network connection is terminated.
+The main thread blocks waiting for an item to be available from the "TerminateQueue()", which happens when the network connection is terminated.